crowdlingo/course/src/speaking/teachers.md

 ## Vocabulary

 <vocab-list>
+- motivate
+  - give an incentive for action
+- possible
+  - something that can be done
 - background
   - understate the importance or quality of
-- favourite
+- influential
-  - appealing to the general public
+  - having or exercising influence or power
-- encourage
+- frequently
-  - contribute to the progress or growth of
+  - many times at short intervals
 - gymnastics
   - a sport that involves exercises intended to display strength and balance and agility
 - understand
   - know and comprehend the nature or meaning of
-- remember
-  - recall knowledge from memory
-- influential
-  - having or exercising influence or power

 <!-- blank -->